I was among top 3 best players in the world in 2010 – Asamoah Gyan

 The former Al Ain striker also opened up on his crucial penalty miss against Uruguay in the quarterfinals of the 2010 World Cup.

-Over 12 years after that incident, Gyan believes he let down his country and the whole continent by missing that penalty.
+Over 12 years after that incident, Gyan admits he let down his country and the whole continent by missing that penalty.

 “I let the whole continent, my country down.
 Anytime I’m alone in a room, it just pops up in my mind.
 I’m going to live with it for the rest of my life,” he added.